dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 ---
-title: "Upstream or downstream - two strategies for change data capture in dbt"
+title: "Strategies for change data capture in dbt"
 description: "Capturing a historical view of your data is comlex.
 Grace Goheen walks you through how to do it in this blog!"
 slug: change-data-capture